-Implantation of the fertilized egg in the uterus can cause early pregnancy cramps.
-These are often felt about 10 days after ovulation, but can be felt as early as five days post ovulation.
+Cramps can be caused by the implantation of the fertilized egg in the uterus.
+These are often felt about 10 days after ovulation but can be felt as early as five days post ovulation.
 Early pregnancy cramps associated with implantation are typically mild and may appear with some implantation spotting.

-In some cases, the egg will implant in the fallopian tube instead of the uterus.
-This can occur if the fallopian tube is too narrow or for other unknown reasons.
-HCG, the hormone home pregnancy tests measure for a positive result, is released by the implanted egg as the placenta starts to form.
-The test does not know the egg has implanted in the fallopian tube.
+In some cases, the egg will implant in the fallopian tube instead of the uterus and will result in an ectopic pregnancy.
 As the fetus grows rapidly, early pregnancy cramps can occur.
 If the condition is not treated immediately, the growing fetus can bust through the walls of the fallopian tube causing severe early pregnancy cramps and internal bleeding.
 If this occurs, doctors will need to remove the fetus and possibly the fallopian tube.

 If early pregnancy cramps are caused by an ectopic pregnancy, women may experience reduced fertility.
 This is especially the case when one fallopian tube has been removed.
-Having only one fallopian tube does not typically cause complete infertility and many women conceive with only one working fallopian tube.
+However, having only one fallopian tube does not typically cause complete infertility, and many women conceive with only one working fallopian tube.

-If the pregnancy is considered unviable by the female body, a spontaneous abortion may begin.
-During the spontaneous abortion, or miscarriage, early pregnancy cramps are common.
+During a miscarriage (spontaneous abortion), early pregnancy cramps are common.
 The uterus will try to eject or push out the fetus in much the same manner it pushes out the fetus during childbirth.
 This causes a miscarriage.
-In some cases, the spontaneous abortion is incomplete and a D&C (dilation and curettage) procedure is required to scrape the remaining tissue from the inside of the uterus.
+In some cases, the spontaneous abortion is incomplete and a D&C (dilation and curettage) is required to scrape the remaining tissue from the inside of the uterus.
 Pregnancy after miscarriage is possible in most cases.